Austria: 17th and 18th centuries

-During the long reign of Leopold I (1657–1705) and following the successful defence of Vienna against the Turks in 1683 (under the command of the King of Poland, John III Sobieski), a series of campaigns resulted in bringing most of Hungary to Austrian control by the Treaty of Karlowitz in 1699.
+During the long reign of Leopold I, Holy Roman Emperor following the successful defence of Vienna against the Turks in 1683, under the command of the King of Poland John III Sobieski, the Great Turkish War resulted in most of Hungary being controlled by Austria.
+This arrangement was formalized in the Treaty of Karlowitz in 1699.

-Emperor Charles VI relinquished many of the gains the empire made in the previous years, largely due to his apprehensions at the imminent extinction of the House of Habsburg.
-Charles was willing to offer concrete advantages in territory and authority in exchange for recognition of the Pragmatic Sanction that made his daughter Maria Theresa his heir.
-With the rise of Prussia, the Austrian–Prussian dualism began in Germany.
-Austria participated, together with Prussia and Russia, in the first and the third of the three Partitions of Poland (in 1772 and 1795).
+Charles VI, Holy Roman Emperor relinquished many of the gains the empire made in the previous years.
+He enjoyed the imminent extinction of the House of Habsburg.
+Charles VI was willing to offer concrete advantages in territory and authority in exchange for recognition of the Pragmatic Sanction of 1713.
+Therefore, his daughter Maria Theresa was recognized as his heir.
+With the rise of Prussia, the Austria–Prussia rivalry began in Germany.
+Austria participated, together with Prussia and Russia, in the first and the third of the three Partitions of Poland in 1772 and 1795 respectively.

-From that time, Austria became the birthplace of classical music and played host to different composers including Ludwig van Beethoven, Wolfgang Amadeus Mozart, Joseph Haydn and Franz Schubert.
+From that time, Austria became the birthplace of classical music and played host to different composers including Joseph Haydn, Wolfgang Amadeus Mozart, Ludwig van Beethoven, and Franz Schubert.

 19th century

-Austria later became engaged in a war with Revolutionary France, at the beginning highly unsuccessfully, with successive defeats at the hands of Napoleon, meaning the end of the old Holy Roman Empire in 1806.
-Two years earlier, the Empire of Austria was founded.
+Austria engaged in war with Revolutionary France, as part of the First and Second Coalitions, and subsequently in the Napoleonic Wars.
 From 1792 to 1801, the Austrians had suffered 754,700 casualties.
-In 1814, Austria was part of the Allied forces that invaded France and brought to an end the Napoleonic Wars.
+The Hapsburg rulers of Austria and the Holy Roman Empire suffered successive defeats at the hands of Napoleon Bonaparte.
+To protect their status as an imperial dynasty after Napoleon proclaimed the French Empire, the Empire of Austria was founded in 1804, and to prevent Napoleon from claiming their previous Imperial throne, the Holy Roman Empire was abolished 1806.
+In 1814, Austria was part of the coalition of Allied forces that invaded France and brought to an end the Napoleonic Wars.

-It emerged from the Congress of Vienna in 1815 as one of the continent's four dominant powers and a recognised great power.
+The Austrian Empire emerged from the Congress of Vienna in 1815 as one of the continent's four dominant powers and a recognized great power.
 The same year, the German Confederation (Deutscher Bund) was founded under the presidency of Austria.
 Because of unsolved social, political, and national conflicts, the German lands were shaken by the 1848 revolutions aiming to create a unified Germany.

-The various different possibilities for a united Germany were: a Greater Germany, or a Greater Austria or just the German Confederation without Austria at all.
-As Austria was not willing to relinquish its German-speaking territories to what would become the German Empire of 1848, the crown of the newly formed empire was offered to the Prussian King Friedrich Wilhelm IV.
+The possibilities for a unified Germany were: a Greater Germany or a Greater Austria or a German Confederation without Austria at all.
 In 1864, Austria and Prussia fought together against Denmark and secured the independence from Denmark of the duchies of Schleswig and Holstein.
-As they could not agree on how the two duchies should be administered, though, they fought the Austro-Prussian War in 1866.
-Defeated by Prussia in the Battle of Königgrätz, Austria had to leave the German Confederation and no longer took part in German politics.
+As they could not agree on how the two duchies should be administered, though they fought the Austro-Prussian War in 1866.
+Defeated by Prussia in the Battle of Königgrätz, Austria had to leave the German Confederation and no longer took part in German politics.As Austria's Habsburg monarchy was not willing to join its German-speaking territory to the German Empire of 1871, and relinquish its non-German-speaking territories, the crown of the newly formed empire was offered to the Prussian King Friedrich Wilhelm IV.